MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-okta-to-microsoft-cloud-app-security.md

 ---
-title: Connect Okta to Cloud App Security
+title: Connect Okta to Defender for Cloud Apps
-description: This article provides information about how to connect your Okta to Cloud App Security using the API connector for visibility and control over use. ms.date: 9/1/2019 ms.topic: how-to
+description: This article provides information about how to connect your Okta to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 9/1/2019 ms.topic: how-to
 ---
-# Connect Okta to Microsoft Cloud App Security
+# Connect Okta to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides instructions for connecting Microsoft Cloud App Security to your existing Okta account using the connector APIs.
+This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing Okta account using the connector APIs.
 This connection gives you visibility into and control over Okta use.
-For information about how Cloud App Security protects Okta, see [Protect Okta](protect-okta.md).
+For information about how Defender for Cloud Apps protects Okta, see [Protect Okta](protect-okta.md).

-## How to connect Okta to Cloud App Security
+## How to connect Okta to Defender for Cloud Apps

-1. It's recommended that you create an admin Service Account in Okta for Cloud App Security.
+1. It's recommended that you create an admin Service Account in Okta for Defender for Cloud Apps.

     Make sure you use an account with Super Admin permissions.